-Rooted multi-branched, underawter plant with dark green, blade-like leaves and small white Flowers above water
+Rooted multi-branched, underwater plant with dark green, blade-like leaves and small white Flowers above water

-Elodea likes nutrients-rich water with silty sediments but will do with whatever is available, from shallow to deep water and just about any type of sediment.
+Elodea likes nutrient-rich water with silty sediments but will do with whatever is available, from shallow to deep water and just about any type of sediment.

 It is a perennial plant that produces winters buds and releases leafy stalks that float away to start new plants every fall (Fragmentation).
 It also propagates through seeds, although that is more like its secondary reproduction system.

 American Elodea is a generally useful weed.
-Because it is native to northern America, it is has many natural feeders, such as ducks, beavers and muskrat - unlike the Brazilian Elodea which is also common in the US but is native to South American.
+Because it is native to northern America, it has many natural feeders, such as ducks, beavers, and muskrat – unlike the Brazilian Elodea which is also common in the US but is native to South American.

-The "American weed" is also an attractive and easy to maintain aquarium plant and is in fact the recommended, more environmentally friendly replacement for the larger but more destructive Brazilian Elodea.
+The “American weed” is also attractive and easy to maintain aquarium plant and is, in fact, the recommended, more environmentally friendly replacement for the larger but more destructive Brazilian Elodea.

-For a more thorough and totally environment friendly destruction of the American Elodea, the Bottom Lake Blanket is the clear winner.
+For more thorough and totally environment-friendly destruction of the American Elodea, the Bottom Lake Blanket is the clear winner.
 This is another of our products.
-It is a specially formulated polyethylene sheet - about 10 3/4 feet wide and as long as required - that is weighted down into water to deny the weed access to sunlight.
+It is a specially formulated polyethylene sheet – about 10 3/4 feet wide and as long as required – that is weighted down into the water to deny the weed access to sunlight.
 The blanket is made of lighter-than-water material which means it floats slightly above the water bed, ensuring that fish and other animals are not restricted.
-The Blanket has already been used effectively in over 400 lakes in over 29 states and is fully approved by the DNR's and DEP's of California, Nevada, New York, Connecticut, Massachusetts and Washington.
+The Blanket has already been used effectively in over 400 lakes in over 29 states and is fully approved by the DNR’s and DEP’s of California, Nevada, New York, Connecticut, Massachusetts, and Washington.